 * Make sure you don’t skip annual checkups.

 All medical professionals agree that prevention is better than cure.
 Cats and dogs may sometimes tough it out and not oddly behave even when they aren’t feeling the best.
 But there might be something serious going on without you knowing it.

 Annual checkups help identify problems, learn about the costs, and get time to take necessary steps.
 For instance, flexible payment options can get you through difficult times.
 It can ensure your pets get the care they need while you pay back the bill at a comfortable rate and pace.

 How should you get help with vet bills?

 According to Pet Care Rx, the average vet visit can cost between $45 and $55.
 Besides, other vet visits like dental cleaning can cost a whopping $400.
-Financial support is available in the form of guaranteed financing for pet care.
+Financial support is available in the form of protected financing for pet care.
 Similarly, you can take a few other actions to afford veterinary care for your pet.